Würzburg Summer Program: May 16 - July 25, 2014

 The University and the Faculty

 The program will be conducted at the University of Würzburg by regular faculty members.
 The University, founded in 1582, is a renowned institution of higher learning consisting of 12 schools and divisions with approximately 20,000 students.
 Faculty members for the program have been recruited from the Departments of Art History, History, Economics, English and American Studies.
-In addition, Dr. Marc Pierce from the Department of Germanic Studies at The University of Texas at Austin will teach in the Program.
+In addition, Dr. Sabine Hake from the Department of Germanic Studies at The University of Texas at Austin will teach in the Program.

 The Summer Program is designed as an academic program that will consist of morning and afternoon lectures and classes.
 Evaluation of written assignments and tests will determine the letter grades for courses.